JinSadiePark/JinSadiePark.github.io/_posts/tutorial_post.md

                 plt.title("Penguin Species Distribution")

 <br>
-This is a basic code for creating a bar chart.
-The general syntax for plt.bar is
+This is the general syntax of a bar chart.
 <br>

                 plt.bar(x, height, width, bottom, align)